Employee Value Propositions (EVPs)

 2. Identify your key differentiators

-Determine what sets your employee value proposition of your organization apart from others and use it as the foundation for your EVP.
-While crafting a strong employee value proposition, it is essential to highlight the organization's unique culture, values, employee benefits and mission.
+Determine what sets your employee value proposition apart from others and use it as the foundation for your employee value propositions.
+While crafting a strong EVP, it is essential to highlight the organization's unique culture, values, employee benefits, and mission.
 Additionally, consider what aspects of the company are most attractive to potential employees and include them in your EVP.
-When we reference the Google example above, it's clear that Google's USPs are innovation, diversity and opportunity.
+When we reference the Google example above, it's clear that Google's USPs are innovation, diversity, and opportunity.

 3. Prioritize employee needs